akash-network/website/src/content/Docs/getting-started/intro-to-akash/akash-network/index.md

 ## Decentralized Compute Marketplace

-Akash is an open network that facilitates the secure and efficient buying and selling of computing resources.
-Purpose-built for public utility, it is fully open-source with an active community of contributors.
+Akash is a robust open network specially optimized for the secure and efficient trading of computing resources.
+It is designed as a public utility and as such, it runs atop open-source software that is maintained by members of the Akash community.

 ## Common Questions